 Horizontal Netting Beaded Bracelet Pattern

-This beaded bracelet uses horizontal flat netting stitch with picot edges to create a wide but slinky cuff bracelet with color blocked diagonal stripes.
+This beaded bracelet uses horizontal flat netting stitch with picot edges to create a wide but slinky cuff bracelet with color-blocked diagonal stripes.
 Flat netting stitch is a variation of peyote stitch.
-It is the same basic pattern of adding beads and stitching through up beads, but instead of alternating every other bead, you skip beads to make a more airy, lacy beadwork that is more supple than peyote.
+It is the same basic pattern of adding beads and stitching through up beads.
+Instead of alternating every other bead, you skip beads to make a more airy, lacy beadwork that is more supple than peyote.

 If you are wondering what the difference between horizontal netting and vertical netting is, the answer is not much.
 It has to do with the direction that the link beads are oriented when you stitch the beadwork.
 If the hole in the link bead is horizontal, the stitch is horizontal netting.
 If the hole in the link bead is vertical, then it is vertical netting.
 The video at the link does a really good job explaining it.